minio/minio/README.md

 You can also connect using any S3-compatible tool, such as the MinIO Client `mc` commandline tool.
 See [Test using MinIO Client `mc`](#test-using-minio-client-mc) for more information on using the `mc` commandline tool.
-For application developers, see https://docs.min.io/docs/ and click **MINIO SDKS** in the navigation to view MinIO SDKs for supported languages.
+For application developers, see https://docs.min.io/docs/ and click **MinIO SDKs** in the navigation to view MinIO SDKs for supported languages.

 > NOTE: To deploy MinIO on Docker with persistent storage, you must map local persistent directories from the host OS to the container using the